aurelius-in/contract/README.md

 ### INTELLECTUAL PROPERTY

-All intellectual property created by the Team Member in connection with the development of the Apps shall be owned exclusively by the Company.
+All intellectual property created by the Team Member in connection with the development of the App shall be owned exclusively by the Product Owner.
 The Team Member agrees to execute any documents reasonably necessary to perfect the Company's ownership of such intellectual property.

 ### CONFIDENTIALITY

-The Team Member shall maintain the confidentiality of all proprietary or confidential information of the Company, including but not limited to the Apps, customer lists, marketing strategies, and financial information.
+The Team Member shall maintain the confidentiality of all proprietary or confidential information of the Peoduct Owner, including but not limited to the App, customer lists, marketing strategies, and financial information.
 The Team Member shall not use such information for any purpose other than as necessary to perform services under this Agreement.

 ### INDEPENDENT CONTRACTOR

 The Team Member shall perform all services under this Agreement as an independent contractor.
-The Team Member shall not be considered an employee of the Company for any purpose.
+The Team Member shall not be considered an employee of the Product Owner for any purpose.

 ### MISCELLANEOUS